-The RESTCONF server can optionally utilize TLS (HTTPS) to secure communications between the client and server.
+The RESTCONF server utilizes TLS (HTTPS) to secure communications between the client and server.
+When configured with a certificate, the RESTCONF server supports both HTTP/1 (TLS) and HTTP/2 (TLS-ALPN) connections.

-Warning: Though HTTPS is optional, using it is the best practice for optimal security.
+Warning: Though HTTPS is technically optional, the best practice is to always use encryption in production deployments.